 These healthy protein brownies are fudgy, pillowy, and intensely chocolatey.
 They're so good that you'd never even notice they're loaded with protein powder!
-And, best of all, this protein brownies recipe has less than 10 ingredients and takes under an hour to make.
+Best of all, this protein brownies recipe has less than 10 ingredients and takes under an hour to make.

 Table of Contents